Your Covid-19 Travel Questions, Answered

 To book your appointment, click here.

 Booking your COVID-19 test prior to travel is the responsibility of the passenger and Winged Boots will not take any responsibility for passengers who fail to do this.
-If a test result comes back positive before travel, Winged Boots will endeavour to protect the holiday and look into the best possible solutions such as change of travel dates, subject to availability.
+If a test result comes back positive before travel, Winged Boots will endeavor to protect the holiday and look into the best possible solutions such as change of travel dates, subject to availability.
 We recommend buying travel insurance that will cover any risks relating to COVID-19.

 Do I need COVID specific travel insurance?Winged Boots recommends that all passengers travelling internationally have travel insurance with comprehensive medical cover.